-The Buffer Exit register holds the terminating address (LWA + 1 for Input, and LWA + 2 for Output).
+The Buffer Exit register holds the terminating address (LWA + 1).
 Forced inputs to each single FF stage of BXR come from the A register during the ABX (X05) instruction which precedes each buffer I/O operation.
 The output from BXR goes to a network for comparing BER with BXR during each buffer cycle.